marvin-c-offiah/sqlite-data-editor/README.md

 Immediately upon selecting and opening an SQLite database file, the tool creates and populates a tabbed view of all the tables found in the database, allowing the user to edit all table entries.
 Automatically displays the first table immediately.

 Since SQLite Data Editor is meant only for editing table **data**: Makes changes to the database on DML-basis only.
 Makes no DDL-based (schema or metadata etc.) changes to the database.

-Database changes happen only by editing the contents in the table editor.
+Also, database changes happen only by editing the contents in the table editor.
 No direct SQL-access in the GUI.
 Saving the table editor edits results in a simple clean and rewrite of all table data in the database, replacing it with the current data in the table editor.

 ## Recommended for